Biweekly Mortgage Payments: Are They A Good Choice For You?

 As you can see from the example above, biweekly and monthly payments have some big differences: the number of payments you make, how long it takes to pay off your mortgage and the amount of money you end up paying on the loan.

-The number of payments you make each year is the biggest difference because it affects how long and how much you’ll pay.
-By making what amounts to one extra full payment every year, biweekly payments pay off your mortgage faster than monthly payments, ultimately saving you more money.
+The number of payments you make each year affects how long and how much you pay over the course of your mortgage.
+By making one extra full payment every year, biweekly payments pay off your mortgage faster than monthly payments, ultimately saving you more money.

 A monthly payment plan allows for 12 full payments each year (one every month).
 A biweekly plan equates to 13 full payments each year (or 26 biweekly half payments).